leifdalan/ada-responsive/intro-to-responsive.md

 ### What are polyfills?

-In addition to making complex websites load on phones while people wait for their coffee, a lot of our current strugger as front-end web devs is now:
+In addition to making complex websites load on phones while people wait for their coffee, a lot of our current struggle as front-end web devs is now:

 * Making _older browsers_ respect (or gracefully ignore) new and shiny HTML5 and CSS3/4 techniques
 * Making _browsers in general_ behave as we expect them to when we try our new and shiny HTML5 and CSS3/4 techniques